mbakhoff/htmlbasic2/readme.md

    The response shouldn't be a redirect, but should instead immediately render the same view as `GET /threads/threadName`.
 5. Each forum thread name showed on `GET /` should be a link to the corresponding `/threads/threadName` view.

+Note that `threadName` is a variable.
+If you have threads "apples" and "oranges", then you could `GET /threads/apples` or `POST /threads/oranges`.

 Additionally:
 * Each response should have the Content-Type and Content-Length headers set.
 * Each page should include a css stylesheet (can be shared between the pages) to make it look reasonable.